 Virginia International Raceway had some tangles in 2011.
-The AMA “Suzuki White Lighning” event was pulled from the August date basically from a lack of cummunication, contract verbage and an issue with promotions.
+The AMA “Suzuki White Lightning” event was pulled from the August date basically from a lack of communication, contract verbiage and an issue with promotions.
 Fingers pointed both ways.
 The end picture is that a big weekend at VIR was out.

 Follow that with the announcement from the Grand-Am ROLEX Series that VIR would not be on the schedule for 2012.
 New Jersey gets an earlier date and Belle Isle Park in Detroit is added to the mix.
 The Grand-Am race has been a showcase nationwide coverage event for VIR for several years.

 Two big events that went a long way to re-establish Virginia International Raceway as a destination for fans and racing were out of the picture as 2011 came to a close.